ASTER (spacecraft)

-According to de Brum et al. 2021, the launch is planned for June 2022 (asteroid arrival in December 2024) or June 2025 (arrival September 2027).
+According to de Brum et al. 2021, the launch was planned for June 2022 (asteroid arrival in December 2024) or June 2025 (arrival September 2027).
+As of December 2025, it has not launched, the previous dates having passed.

-The mission is not on the list of projects considered by the AEB for the 2022-2031 period.
-Nor was the list of projects from 2005-2014 or 2012-2021.
+The mission is not on the list of projects considered by the AEB for the 2022-2031 period, nor was the list of projects from 2005-2014 or 2012-2021.

 Overview

 Brazil is promoting STEM at its universities and technological industries by engaging in the first Brazilian deep space mission and developing all the science instrument payloads, attitude control and navigation systems, as well as solar electric propulsion.
-The mission was originally intended in 2010 for a 2014 launch, then pushed back to 2015, to 2020, and is currently set for launch in 2022/2025.
-As of 2017, the estimated budget is of US$60 million.
+The mission was originally intended in 2010 for a 2014 launch, then pushed back to 2015, to 2020, and then set for launch in June 2025.
+The launch date is unknown as of December 2025.
+The estimated budget was of US$60 million in 2017.

 The spacecraft is designed around the small Russian-Finnish spacecraft bus known as MetNet, with a total fueled mass of 150 kg.
 The spacecraft features four solar electric thrusters developed by Brazil.
 The engines are Hall effect thrusters powered by solar panels made out of gallium arsenide that are capable of generating up to 2.1 kW.
 From this, 110 W will be available to science instruments.